Cogent-Labs-Inc/fastapi-constance/README.md

 ### Sync Settings

 The `ConstanceConfigManager` ensures that settings defined in code are synchronized with the database.
-It validates types, updates default values, and removes stale entries 🧹.
+It validates types, updates default values, and removes stale entries.

 ### Wrapper